top of page

 Quilt generated by ChatGPT to represent what it knows about me.

 My Advice?
 Try It.
-With Curiosity.
+Let Curiosity Lead You.

 Start small.
 Open a free ChatGPT account.
 Ask it to rewrite a class description, summarize a blog post, or brainstorm title options for your next pattern.